 - Fixation with notions of success, brilliance, beauty, and power

 Like most personality disorders, NPD also cannot be characterized as black and white.
-It usually is a broad spectrum of grey.
-This means that a narcissist may display all or only some of these behavioral traits.
+It is usually a broad spectrum of gray.
+This means that most narcissists may display all or only some of these behavioral traits.
 However, you’ll be astonished by the research findings on narcissistic personality disorder.
 A study revealed that NPD’s lifetime prevalence stands at 6.2%, Interestingly, the rates were higher among men (7.7%) compared to women (4.8%).

-- They’re adept at hogging the limelight and making everything about themselves.
+- They’re adept at garnering attention and making everything about themselves

-If the person in question checks are a majority of these boxes, you can claim with certainty that they are narcissists.
-To break free from the grip of their manipulating ways, you now have to work around exposing them.
+If the person in question checks a majority of these boxes, you can claim with certainty that they are a narcissist.
+To break free from the grip of their manipulating ways, you now have to work around exposing them for your own sanity.

-The question ‘how does someone expose a narcissist?’ is a pertinent one because you risk coming across as the irrational or crazy in the process.
-This is why to lay a trap for a narcissist, you require a strategic, well-thought approach.
+This question regarding publicly humiliating a narcissist is a pertinent one because you risk coming across as irrational and displaying crazy behavior in the process.
+This is why to lay a trap for a narcissist, you require a strategic, well-thought-out approach.
 Here are some tips to help you along the way:

-When a relationship is new and fresh, we tend to overlook a lot of red flags just because we’re not ready to accept that this honeymoon phase is not going to lead to a happily ever after.
-No matter how strong your emotions, always pay attention to the other person’s upsetting behavior.
+When a relationship is new and fresh, we tend to overlook a lot of red flags because we’re not ready to accept that the honeymoon phase is not going to lead to a happily ever after.
+No matter how strong your emotions are, always pay attention to the other person’s upsetting behavior.
 If you wish to unmask the narcissist and bring the pathological liar out in the open, keep this in mind:

 2. Call them out from the beginning

-This is a small but crucial step toward exposing a narcissist.
+This is a small but crucial step that will for sure trigger them.
 When things begin to spiral out of their control and they see that they cannot manipulate you, you’ll get a peek into what it is like to be a vulnerable narcissist.
 That is when bringing out their real face to the world becomes easier.
 Keep using thoughtful questions to expose a narcissist and reveal their manipulative ways to others.
 But you have to stay strong in this process.
 Be prepared, they will try their best to paint you as the evil one.

-All the manipulations and lies put you at the receiving end of continuous toxicity.
+All the manipulations and their own lies put you at the receiving end of continuous toxicity.
 This is a form of emotional abuse that can take a toll on your mental well-being.
 So, in order to expose and trigger the narcissist, confide in your good friends or family members about your concerns.
 Sharing your experiences of what happens behind closed doors can provide valuable perspectives and support, helping you gain the clarity and courage to unmask the narcissist.

-Otherwise, when you do act on your intent to expose them, they will capitalize on your weaknesses and triggers and project you as a crazy person.
+Otherwise, when you do act on your intent to expose them, they will capitalize on your weaknesses and triggers, and project you as a crazy person.
 Be careful because in the worst case scenario, they can be physically violent as well.

-When you start resisting a narcissist’s behavior, they are going to counter it with the assurance of making amends.
-‘I can change’ is the oldest lie manipulators have been using to keep their victims under the thumb.
+When you start resisting a narcissist’s behavior, they are going to counter it with negative attention and the assurance of making amends.
+“I can change” is the oldest lie manipulators have been using to keep their victims under their thumb.
 Don’t fall for this trap, particularly when a narcissist’s double life is exposed.
-You’ll only expose yourself to more toxicity.
+You’ll only put yourself at risk of more toxicity.

 Narcissism is a personality trait ingrained in a person’s fabric.
-They cannot overcome it by sheer will of the force.
-Neither is it your job to turn a narcissist into a ‘good person’ or maintain a good reputation.
+They cannot overcome it by sheer will or force.
+Nor is it your job to turn a covert narcissist into a ‘good person’ or maintain a good reputation.

 How to Expose a Narcissist In Court

-Following these steps to a T becomes even more important if you’re seeking legal recourse and want to know how to expose a narcissist in court.
-At this point, saying that the person displays narcissistic tendencies is not going to be enough.
+Following these steps to a T becomes even more important if you’re seeking legal recourse and want to know how to call out a narcissist in court.
+At this point, saying that the person displays narcissistic tendencies in the family court is not going to be enough.
 You need hard facts and evidence to back your claims and a calm demeanor to sit through what follows.
 So, prepare yourself thoroughly and use strategic questions to expose a narcissist and to shed light on their manipulative behavior in court.

 Related Reading: 8 Signs Of A Manipulative Wife